 There are two settlement statements created for the closing.
-One settlement statement (formerly called the HUD 1) is between you and the seller which reflects the amount that you paid for the property.
-The second settlement statement is the transaction between you and your end buyer and reflects the amount you sold the property for.
-The difference between what you paid for the property and what you sell it for is of course your profit on the deal.
+One settlement statement (formerly called the HUD 1) is between you and the seller.
+This statement reflects the amount that you paid for the property.
+The second settlement statement is the transaction between you and your end buyer, and it reflects the amount you sold the property for.
+Your profit is the difference between what you paid for the property and what you sell it for.

 The thing to remember is there are two separate transactions and two sets of closing costs.

 How Much Are Closing Costs for Double Closings?